NothinRandom/CoDeSys_EIP/Examples/Fanuc/README.md

                                         psId:=ADR('Write SR#5: '));
 ```
 Below writes the CoDeSys **STRUCT** called `_stPosReg2` to the robot's position register index 2
-**NOTE:** Writing to a robot string register must follow the format of a STRUCT made up of length (DINT) and a STRING.
-Specify the length before writing!
-See `Struct` folder for more details
 ```
 _stAttributeSingle.class := 16#7C;
 _stAttributeSingle.instance := 16#01;